Meetra21/An-Algorithm-for-Production-quantity-of-agricultural-product/README.md

-# Grople Syrup Production Forecasting
+# G-Syrup Production Forecasting

-This project builds a **time-series forecasting model** to predict the **monthly production of Grople syrup** across 10 provinces using both production history and environmental factors.
+This project builds a **time-series forecasting model** to predict the **monthly production of G-syrup** across 10 provinces using both production history and environmental factors.

 Grople syrup is derived from a fruit that takes months to grow and a few days to process into syrup.
 The dataset spans **January 2015 – December 2020** for production quantities, and includes related environmental datasets to help capture the effects of climate and vegetation on yield.